The London Green Directory!

 Stepping Lightly on the Earth

 “The only long-term solution to keeping our air and water clean and our homes safe is waste reduction.
 Householders, like industries, must learn to live without many of the ‘wonder’ products invented in the last 50 years.
 But when we remember that these products are identical to the substances that poison our air and water, we can readily commit ourselves to making more responsible choices.”
-Used with permission from Greenpeace, Toronto.
+Greenpeace, Toronto.

-The aisles of grocery stores, hardware stores and drugstores contain an incredible range of cleaning products.
+The aisles of grocery stores, hardware stores and drugstores contain a large range of cleaning products.
 As many are targeted for a specific use, it is easy to acquire a collection of products in your home.
 These cleaners often contain harmful substances that will eventually end up in rivers and lakes.
 In order to reduce packaging and ensure minimal impact on the environment, we recommend using the homemade cleaners suggested next.
 If your workplace asks for commercial cleaners, encourage them to look at several options, otherwise look for multi-purpose, concentrated products with minimal packaging.
 Although many products are listed as phosphate-free, be aware that, besides phosphate, bleaches and enzymes can cause pollution of water sources.

 Household cleaners do not have to poison lakes and streams and threaten our health.
 Environmentally responsible alternatives to harmful commercial products can certainly be made from major ingredients such as washing soda, vinegar, pure soap powder and baking soda.